2012 Mission to China

 Building Public and Government Relations

-During the 2012 DC-China mission, DC Mayor Vincent C. Gray renewed DC's City Sister Agreement with Beijing, signed an economic and friendship agreement with Suzhou and met with several high-ranking Chinese government officials, advancing the DC-China relationship, and strengthening overall US-China relations.
+During the 2012 DC-China mission, DC Mayor Vincent C. Gray renewed DC's City Sister Agreement with Beijing, signed an economic and friendship agreement with Suzhou and met with several high-ranking Chinese government officials to advance the DC-China relationship, and strengthen overall US-China relations.
 Mayor Gray and his government delegation also attended the opening ceremony of the DC China Center, the 2012 Forum for Sustainable Development of Cities hosted by Beijing, visited high tech industrial parks in Suzhou, and toured tech giant Huawei's facility in Shanghai.
 Trade missions and high level government exchanges such as this not only promote long term, multi-level cooperation between the US and China, but are also indispensable to creating new trade and business opportunities for US companies.